UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 ## Types of 'doing more things at the same time'

+There are many types of 'doing more things at the same time'.
+Below is an overview of the types that are relevant to this session.

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->

 Type of parallelism   |Number of cores|Number of nodes|Memory                      |Library